Department : Counseling and Psychological Services

 Interns are expected to demonstrate the competency of an entry-level psychologist in the following areas: research; ethical and legal standards; individual and cultural diversity; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; consultation and interprofessional/interdisciplinary skills.

-More specifically, our program has three overarching goals that guide the training we provide.
+More specifically, our program has two overarching aims that guide the training we provide.

-1) To train generalist practitioners in the profession of psychology.
+1) To train generalist practitioners who are ready for an entry level position in the profession of psychology.

 To facilitate their professional development, interns will be expected to: